 In the deleted original ending (included on the DVD), the jazz band at the reception is The Clock Tower Jazz Ensemble (from Rome, Georgia) directed by Sam Baltzer.
 The singer is Lillie Huddleston from Atlanta.

 The glass featured as "Deep South Glass" is actually hand-blown glass, made by a company named Simon Pearce.
-Simon Pearce is based in Vermont, and was started by an actual Simon Pearce who emigrated to the US from Waterford, Ireland.
+Simon Pearce is based in Vermont and was started by a man actually named Simon Pearce, who emigrated to the United States from Waterford, Ireland.

 An entire character (along with a subplot about her) was deleted from the film, when test audiences consistently misunderstood her relationship with Andrew.
 Erin Vanderbilt (played by Katharine Towne) survives in the finished movie only in a newspaper wedding announcement shown to Melanie during the closing credits.

 Jake's glassblowing shop was filmed in Fayette County Georgia at an old mill called Starr's Mill.
 The exterior was repainted and the porch was rebuilt for the movie.
 The bridges were later washed away in a flood.